skip to main content

 Standard Cleaning Procedures are being performed according to the following schedule:

-• Inspect and service all wall-mounted sanitizers and portable wipes stands.
-Refill as needed.
+- Inspect and service all wall-mounted sanitizers and portable wipe stands (refill as needed)

-Disinfectant wipes are available at each academic space to clean your personal area.
+Disinfectant wipes are available in each academic space to clean your personal area.

 If you have questions about classroom sanitation, contact Facilities at: